F4stZ4p/killBG/README.md

 - It will remove all backgrounds and built-in skins.
 - It doesn't use too much system resources.
 - It doesn't require installation.
-- It is free and open-source so You can modify it.
+- It is free and open-source so you can modify it.
 - It is only 592 bytes!

 ###### Having troubles with configuring?